 I’m hoping that this recipe can be just that.

 Pork chop seasoning is a great mix of sweet and savory, with a little touch of spice for good measure.
+It’s our go-to dry rub for our grilled boneless pork chops, and it’s easy to see why.

 The very best seasoning rubs tend to be cheap but with interesting ingredients.
 It’s all just a matter of getting your ratios spot on.